ChegTech logo

 A warm senior-living common room with cozy armchairs, a fireplace, and garden views

-Independent living, assisted living, memory care, skilled nursing — explained in plain language with the typical resident profile for each.
+Independent living, assisted living, memory care, skilled nursing, explained in plain language with the typical resident profile for each.
+I build with larger text, high-contrast type, and clear tap targets in mind so both the adult child and the parent reading over their shoulder can use it comfortably.
 Most family researchers don't know the distinctions; the site that teaches them earns trust.

 Embedded 360° or video tours of common spaces, sample apartments, dining, and memory care unit if applicable.
 Critical for out-of-state adult children who can't visit immediately.